 Well Of Souls then began writing their 3rd full length release tentatively titled "The Depths of Depravity".
 Unfortunately, in early 2015 the band went on hiatus as Dr. Froth joined Rusty Cooley's band and Chris went on to play in several cover bands and focus his time on Echo Temple.
 Tim Wayne decided to retire from music permanently.

 OJ and John Calvin went through a serious of personal issues, and OJ played guitar in a small local band for a spell.
 In early 2020 the guys found a new rehearsal space and began playing with song ideas for a long overdue followup album.
-They plan to recruit new members or possibly use session musicians to release new music.
+They plan to recruit new members or possibly use session musicians to release new music, hopefully in 2021.
 They also plan to re-issue the original Demo, first CD and tour EP in 2020 with bonus materials.